wangxiang4/book/docs/math/0 Core Course/22 Chapter6 plane geometry Module1 parallel lines Module2 triangles upper.md

 ## 3.Focus 1
 __The finding angles__
 - When __parallel lines are combined with special figures__,
-  the resulting angles must be analyzed using __both the relationships of parallel lines and those of the special figures__.
+  the angles must be analyzed using __both the relationships of parallel lines and the angle relationships of special figures__.

 ### $\fbox{6}\:$Figure 6–9, if $\small AB \parallel CE, CE=DE$, and $\small y=45^\circ$, then find $\small x$.